marinaysn/NodeTestPlayground/README.md

-This repo is for testing and practicing purposes.
+This repo is for testing and practicing purposes of Github features ans node.js.
 ### @marinaysn